wso2/docs-choreo-dev/en/docs/get-started/tutorials/create-your-first-rest-api-proxy.md

 This tutorial introduces REST API proxies.

-An API proxy fronts an API backend and intercepts the requests to the REST API.
-You can apply security, rate limiting, etc., to the REST API Proxy.
+An API Proxy exposes an existing API on Choreo and intercepts the requests to the REST API.
+It API Proxy acts as a managed API to which you can apply security, rate-limiting, etc.

 In this tutorial, you will learn how to do the following: